jadeleeuw/TE-jitpack-serialization/docs/WarehouseApi.md

 <a name="getCases"></a>
 # **getCases**
-> List&lt;ModelCase&gt; getCases()
+> List&lt;PCCase&gt; getCases()

-Returns all cases
+Returns all PC cases

-Returns an array of all case objects in the warehouse
+Returns an array of all pc case objects in the warehouse

 ### Example
 ```java